UCSolarCarTeam/Epsilon-Onboard-Media-Control/README.md

 To directly download from the aws bucket, you will need to obtain the access key ID and the secret acess key.

 3. Downloading all songs
 With the access keys, you can now run `./DownloadAllSong.sh` and inputting the acess keys into the apporiate places.
+The region name is `us-west-2`.